 Property & Casualty

 Property, casualty, and liability insurance is essential to maintaining the financial health of any well-run business.
-Veracity Financial Services is able to select from a variety of carriers to offer you appropriate levels of insurance.
-As an independently owned and operated firm, Veracity Financial Services has the flexibility to provide objective solutions for our clients.
+Veracity Advisers is able to select from a variety of carriers to offer you appropriate levels of insurance.
+As an independently owned and operated firm, Veracity Advisers has the flexibility to provide objective solutions for our clients.

 A single accident could result in a costly lawsuit that could cripple your business.
 A great way to protect against the result of an accident is to make sure you carry enough general insurance.
 Some employers might also require you to carry a certain amount of general liability insurance before you can work for them.

 Business property insurance is one of the most important investments to help ensure the future of your business, because it covers everything related to the loss and damage of company property.
 The definition of "property" is broad, and includes lost income, business interruption, buildings, computers, company papers and money.
 For example:

 - A fire in an adjacent building may destroy your property or you could have smoke damage

 - A burst water pipe could damage your important documents, furnishings, and electronics